mwantia/gosync/README.md

-# GoSync Client
+# GoSync S3 Client

-A production-ready, cross-platform sync client for S3 (MinIO) that provides true bidirectional synchronization similar to MegaSync, Dropbox, or OneDrive.
+A cross-platform sync client for S3 (MinIO) that provides true bidirectional synchronization similar to MegaSync, Dropbox, or OneDrive.

+> [!WARNING]
+> This project is currently in **early development** and is **not ready for production use**. \
+> Core components like the gRPC server, testing infrastructure, and production storage backends are incomplete. \
+> Do not attempt to use this in any production or critical environment.

 ## Features